oracle/learning-library/data-management-library/goldengate/golden-gate-classic/gg-classic-workshop-lab5-ogg-column-conversions/gg-classic-workshop-lab5-ogg-column-conversions.md

       commit;

 3. Oracle data capture
-   a.
 Edit the parameter file for the ETPC Integrated Extract.
-   b.
-Add the following table statement:
-      i. table pdbeast.tpc.wshop_funcs, TOKENS (
+Add the following table statement: table pdbeast.tpc.wshop_funcs, TOKENS (
            TKN-EXTLAG-MSEC = @GETENV ("LAG", "MSEC"),
            TKN-SRC-DBNAME = @GETENV ("DBENVIRONMENT", "DBNAME"),
            TKN-SRC-DBVERSION = @GETENV ("DBENVIRONMENT", "DBVERSION"),
            TKN-TXN-CSN = @GETENV ("TRANSACTION", "CSN")
          );
-   c.
 Save and close the file.
-   d.
 When using wildcards, where do table statements like the one above need to be placed?
-   e.
 Do you need to exclude the table from being captured via the wildcards?
 (If so, did you do this?)

 4. MySQL data apply
-   a.
 Edit the parameter file for the RTPC Coordinated Replicat.
-   b.
 Add the following map statements, specifying thread "10" for the data apply:
-      i. -- Execute a query against a lookup table to get the city and state for the -- incoming zip code
+Execute a query against a lookup table to get the city and state for the incoming zip code
         MAP pdbeast.tpc.cust_zip, TARGET tpc.cust_city_state,
          SQLEXEC (ID ZIPLKUP,
            QUERY 'select zip_city, zip_state from tpc.zip_lookup where zip = ?',